 Walter Battiss was appointed as professor and head of the department in 1964.

-In 1965, Battiss launched the departmental journal De arte, but a year later handed it over to Karin Skawran and Frieda Harmsen who became the editors for many years.
-De arte, now edited by Prof Bernadette Van Haute, is still one of the few accredited journals for the visual arts.
+In 1965, Battiss launched the departmental journal de Arte, but a year later handed it over to Karin Skawran and Frieda Harmsen who became the editors for many years. de Arte, now edited by Prof Bernadette Van Haute, is still one of the few accredited journals for the visual arts.

-In 1973 the Department moved to Muckleneuk Hill to the Theo van Wyk Building and in 1993 to Sunnyside campus where it is still situated.
+Karin Skawran became a full professor and Head of department after Battiss' retirement in 1971 and In 1973 the Department moved to Muckleneuk Hill to the Theo van Wyk Building and in 1993 to Sunnyside campus where it is still situated.

 When Prof Skawran retired in 1996, Dr Keith Dietrich was appointed as head of the department.
 When he resigned in 1996, Dr Elfriede Dreyer took over the position.
 In 2000 she initiated and developed the Multimedia degree.